OVERVIEW

 She holds a bachelor in history and a master degree in European programmes and policies.

-PhD student
+Former PhD student

 Arne Langlet is a PhD student in MARIPOLDATA.
 He studied the Bachelor European Studies at Maastricht University.
 After having visited the Universities of Coimbra (Portugal) and Sciences Po Paris, he completed the joint Master International Relations at Humboldt University Berlin, Freie University Berlin and the University Potsdam in 2019.
 His focus lies on international and European environmental policy, the political economy of environmental and climate policy and the study of international institutions and regimes.
 Methodologically, he is interested in quantitative methods and the application of network and system analysis methods on international politics.
-In his master thesis, he tests in how far social network variables can explain the behavior of states when ratifying environmental treaties.

-Ina Tessnow-von Wysocki, MA
+Dr. Ina Tessnow-von Wysocki

 ina.tessnow-vonwysocki@univie.ac.at